projectname94/project-voice_activated/lectures/api_advanced_features.md

 ```

 ## resultMatch
 Fired when annyang was able to match between what the user said and a registered command.
+This would be great for state 4 if you wanted to include some preprocessing before producing your output, e.g. comparing what the user said to the commamd text you were expecting.

-The Callback functions for this event will be called with three arguments in the following order, i've named them userSaid, commandText, phrases:
+The Callback functions for this event will be called with three arguments in the following order, in this case we've named them userSaid, commandText, and phrases:

 - The phrase the user said that matched a command.
 - The command that was matched.